samerooc/RanaxHackInfo/replit.md

 - PostCSS with Tailwind and Autoprefixer
 - Path aliases configured: @/ for client src, @shared/ for shared code
 - ESM module system throughout

+## Deployment Options

+### Replit Deployment
+The application is configured to run on Replit with the "Start application" workflow that runs `npm run dev` on port 5000.

+### Vercel Deployment
+The application is ready for Vercel deployment with:
+- **Configuration:** `vercel.json` for build and routing settings
+- **Serverless API Functions:**
+  - `/api/number-info/[phoneNumber].ts` - Phone number lookup
+  - `/api/family-detail/[aadhaar].ts` - Aadhaar lookup
+- **Build Output:** Frontend builds to `dist/public` via Vite
+- **Documentation:** See `VERCEL_DEPLOYMENT.md` for detailed deployment instructions

+The serverless functions replicate the Express API routes and maintain the same validation, error handling, and external API integration logic.